era · eternal · THINKER

 1 = fake news · 20 = fringe · 50 = debated · 80 = suppressed · 100 = grounded

 God is dead.
 Nietzsche didn't celebrate this.
-He diagnosed it as the greatest catastrophe in Western history.
+He called it the greatest catastrophe in Western history.

-The civilization that killed its metaphysical foundation through reason and science had not yet reckoned with the wreckage.
-Hospitals, human rights, democratic dignity — these were built on Christian moral architecture.
+The civilization that killed its own metaphysical foundation — through reason, through science, through intellectual honesty — had not yet reckoned with the wreckage.
+Hospitals, human rights, democratic dignity.
+These were built on Christian moral architecture.
 Strip the foundation, and the building doesn't transform.
 It falls.
-Nietzsche heard the cracking before anyone else did, and he spent his entire productive life — writing through migraines, near-blindness, and chronic pain, in borrowed rooms across Switzerland, Italy, and France — trying to describe what might survive.
+Nietzsche heard the cracking before anyone else did.
+He spent his entire productive life trying to describe what might survive.

 “We have killed him — you and I. All of us are his murderers.
 Is not the greatness of this deed too great for us?”